 “Upon examination, the causal law is found to have a most intimate connection with the temporal and spatial notions, so intimate in fact that at first sight it may seem that this law can have no real meaning when separated from action in space and occurrence in time….[The] formula: Every change has its cause…requires that between every case and its effect a certain interval of time shall have elapsed; otherwise we have an effect contemporaneous with the cause and no change has resulted.
 Yet here a difficulty for thought arises, for a cause which is separated from its effect from the smallest conceivable time is not properly the cause of the given effect.
-If between the cause A and the effect B a given time interval exists, reason will attempt to fill up the gap, as for example A, a, b, B; in which series is the effect of A and the cause of b, which in turn becomes the cause of B. But again the same difficulty repeats itself, for between each member of the time series in the second formula a certain time is likewise supposed to have elapsed.
+If between the cause A and the effect B a given time interval exists, reason will attempt to fill up the gap, as for example A, a, b, B; in which series a is the effect of A and the cause of b, which in turn becomes the cause of B. But again the same difficulty repeats itself, for between each member of the time series in the second formula a certain time is likewise supposed to have elapsed.
 Other members must be introduced and the process must be carried on ad infinitum.
 Thus reason at this point finds the temporal notion of causality inadequate.”
 (Colvin, Schopenhauer’s Doctrine of the Thing-in-itself and His Attempt to Relate it to the World of Phenomena, 12)

 “For us, the problem is not by what precise steps the mind comes to “feign” a unity in its objects which is not really there, but whether this conception of a feigned or subjective unity imposed by the mind upon a number of actually disconnected qualities is itself ultimately intelligible.
 Thus, the metaphysical issue may be narrowed down to the following question: Can we intelligibly hold that a thing is in reality simply a number of qualities, not in their own nature connected, which arbitrarily regard for our own purposes as one?
 In other words, can we say the thing is simply identical with its qualities considered as a mere sum or collection, and any further unity of the kind the old Metaphysics denotes by “substance,” a mental addition of our own to the facts?
 Now there are two considerations—both ultimately reducible in principle to one—which seem fatal to the identification of a thing with its qualities, considered as merely discrete.
 (I) There can be no doubt that it is largely true to say that a given group of qualities appear to us to be the qualities of one thing because we attend to them as one.
 And again, attention is undoubtedly determined by, or, to put it in a better way, is an expression of our own subjective interests.
 But these considerations do not in the least show that attention is purely arbitrary.
 If we take any group of qualities to form one thing because we attend to it as one, it is equally true that we attend to it as one because it affects our subjective purposes or interests as one.
 That group of qualities is “one thing” for us which functions as one in its bearing upon our subjective interests.
 What particular interest we consider in pronouncing such a group one, in what interest we attend to it, may be largely independent of the qualities of the group, but the fact that the group does function as one in respect to this interest is no “fiction” or creation of our own thought; it is the expression of the nature of the group itself, and is independent of “our mind” in precisely the same sense in which the existence and character of any single member of the group of qualities is independent.
 There is no sense in assigning the single quality to “the given,” and the union of the qualities into a single group to “the work of the mind,”; in one sense both are the “work of the mind,” in another both are the expression of the nature of the “given.”
 (II) Again, the insufficiency of the simple identification of the thing with its qualities, considered as a mere collection, may be illustrated by considering what the group of qualities must contain.
 The group of qualities is obviously never present in its entirety at any moment of experience.
 For the majority of what we call qualities of a thing are simply the ways in which the “thing” behaves in the presence of various other things, its modes of reaction upon a number of stimuli.
 Now, at any moment of the “thing’s” existence it is only actually reacting upon a few of the possible stimuli, and thus only exhibiting a few of its qualities.
 The vast majority of its qualities are at any moment what Locke calls “powers,” i.e., ways in which it would behave if certain absent conditions were fulfilled.
 Thus, the thing to which we ascribe a number of predicates as its qualities is never the actual group of predicates themselves….Most of a thing’s qualities thus are mere possibilities; the nature of a thing is to act in this or that way under certain definite conditions which may or may not be realized in actual existence.
 Thus, the collection of qualities with which Phenomenalism identifies a thing has itself no real existence as a collection.
 The collection is just as much a “fiction of the mind” as the unity which we attribute to it.
 Yet the fact that the thing’s qualities are mainly mere possibilities does not destroy the existence of the thing.
 It actually is, and is somehow qualified by these possibilities.
 And for that very reason its existence cannot be identified with the actual realization of these possibilities in a group or collection of events.
 We might add as a further consideration, that the number of such possibilities is indefinite, including not only the ways in which the thing has behaved or will behave on the occurrence of conditions at present non-existent, but also all the ways in which it would behave on the occurrence of conditions which are never realized in actual existence….The being of the things must be sought not in the actual existence of the group of sensible qualities, but in the law or laws stating the qualities which would be exhibited in response to varying sets of conditions.
 This is just as true of the so-called primary qualities of things as of any others.
 Thus, the mass and again the kinetic energy of a conservative material system are properly names for the way in which the system will behave under determinate conditions, not of modes of behavior which are necessarily actually exhibited throughout its existence.
 The laws of motion, again, are statements of the same hypothetical kind about the way in which, as we believe, particles move if certain conditions are fulfilled.
 The doctrine according to which all events in the physical world are actual motions, rests on no more than a metaphysical blunder of a peculiarly barbarous kind.”
 (Taylor, Elements of Metaphysics, 135-137)